Netherlands

 CO2 levy for industry

-Due to the high price for allowances for ETS installations in 2023, the Dutch levy payable for 2023 will therefore be 0 euro for installations covered by the EU ETS.
+Due to the high price for allowances for ETS installations in 2024, the Dutch levy payable for 2024 will be EUR 0 for installations covered by the EU ETS.

 CO₂ minimum price for industry

-As of 2023, a CO₂ minimum price is in force for the emissions of industrial companies which are covered by dispensation rights.
+As of 2023, a CO₂ minimum price is in force for the emissions of industrial companies that are covered by dispensation rights.

 Mining Act

 The rate of the special levy that oil and gas operators pay, will be temporarily increased.
-The levy will be 65 per cent for 2023 and 2024, on the turnover insofar as realised with the sale of natural gas at an average price higher than 50 eurocents per m3.
+The levy will be 65% for 2023 and 2024 on the turnover insofar as realised with the sale of natural gas at an average price higher than EUR 0.50 per m3.
 The tax-free base and regular rates will remain the same, so that the position of licence holders will not deteriorate and the infringement of property rights (ECHR) will be limited.

 Immovable property tax